ismaeilalrewany/portfolio/Features.md

 - [X] Work on projects page & projects cards with animation.
 - [X] Work on skills page & the whole galaxy thing.
 - [X] Work on the header features.
-- [ ] Nav polish and Fix background with line through.
+- [X] Nav polish and Fix background with line through.
-- [ ] New button and make the download button work.
+- [X] New button and make the download button work.
-- [ ] Nav and Footer colors change with theme.
+- [X] Nav and Footer colors change with theme.
+- [X] Stars at night.
+- [ ] Sun and Moon with animations.
+- [ ] Use Deffered and Memoize for Stars component.
 - [ ] Make what I finish already responsive.
-- [ ] Sun and Moon with animations.
-- [ ] Stars at night.
 - [ ] Nice notification after download.
+- [ ] Fix code, make it more readable and Change project structure.
+- [ ] Add a loading screen.

 **Bugs To Fix:**